 Literacy Volunteers of Greater Worcester was established in 1973 as a one-to-one English language tutoring program in Worcester.
 Forty-six years later, we have served well over 11,000 adults in need of English language literacy education!

-This past year, we had over 200 volunteers, 3FTE’s which included 9 part-time specialized ESOL teachers.
-All volunteers, teachers and staff dedicate their time to help our adult immigrants, refugees and basic literacy learners to read, write, and speak the English language.
-We provided over 6,000 direct hours of English language education from our Tutoring and ESOL Course programming in FY18!
+This past year, we had over 170 volunteers and 15 part-time specialized ESOL teachers.
+All volunteers, teachers, and staff dedicate their time to help adult immigrants, refugees, and basic literacy students learn to read, write, and speak the English language.
+We provided over 6,000 direct hours of English language education from our tutoring and ESOL course programming in FY19!

-In FY19, we are scheduled to provide 36 ESOL Courses over twenty-seven weeks in our classrooms during the year, in addition to one employer site for 12-weeks.
-Our students range from survival to advanced.
+In FY20, we are scheduled to provide 36 ESOL courses over twenty-seven weeks in our classrooms during the year, ranging in level from survival to intermediate.

-Our core individual Tutor Program averages 160 matches in place annually with our trained volunteer tutors and adult students.
-These adult students trying to work and raise their families while learning the English language are seeking free, flexible and individualized English language tutoring to obtain communicative and literacy development.
-Ultimately, our students have goals beyond English language proficiency, goals include employment, education, and an eventual outcome of economic security!
+Our core individual tutor program averages 160 matches in place annually with our trained volunteer tutors and adult students.
+Many of our students are working and raising families while learning the English language.
+We provide free, flexible, individualized, and confidential English language tutoring to obtain communicative and literacy development.
+Ultimately, our students have goals beyond English language proficiency, including employment, education, and an eventual outcome of economic security.